-- New "i" classification: The new 'i" Grado's are similar to their predecessors. of notable difference, the sound-chamber is larger in its outer diameter, and the cup has a "mushroom" look to it.
-The SR-80 used to come with Bowl pads, as used on higher models, but the new SR-80i uses the same C-cush "comfies" as the SR-60 & SR-60i.
-Also, It has been discussed that the soldering pads on the drivers of the SR-60i's might be less prone to coming detached while doing re-cables as the SR-60's.
+- The "i" classification: the 'i" Grado's are similar to their predecessors.
+The notable difference is the larger sound-chamber and the larger diameter of the outside face of the cup, giving it a "mushroom" look.
+The SR-80 used to come with L-Cush pads, as used on higher models, but the new SR-80i uses the same S-Cush "comfies" as the SR-60 & SR-60i.
+Also, It has been mentioned that the soldering pads on the drivers of the SR-60i's seem to be less prone to detaching during soldering for re-cables compared to the SR-60's.

 - The non-"i" and non-"e" original models: these were the original models released by John Grado.
 They are notably simpler with thinner cables and lower-profile cups.
 Some of the oldest examples of these show variances between production runs occasionally.
 Examples of this include subtle differences between the vinyl headband pads, different cable sheathing hardnesses, very rare examples of SR80 headphones with 1/4 inch instead of 1/8th inch plugs and even rarer examples of SR80 headphones made with metal mesh instead of the plastic used on the outside face of the cup.
 Certain older SR series headphones have drivers whose white cloth over the ear-side of the driver has discolored to a shade of pink.
 These have been noted to sound slightly different to stock Grados, exhibiting a slightly less harsh and forward sound signature.